-The purpose of any firefighter's cardiovascular program is to help them work more efficiently under the stresses encountered every day on the job, be it on the fire or rescue ground.
+You've read a little about intervals and why they are a great option for fire rescue athletes but let's dig a little deeper to explain how they truly help improve performance.
 Intervals raise our maximal oxygen uptake (VO2 max), which, simply put, is the greatest amount of oxygen our bodies can use during maximum aerobic effort.
 Firefighters who can work longer before they reach their VO2 max will be able to accomplish more on the fireground.
 Intervals also help the body to more efficiently flush muscles of lactic acid.
 We develop a build-up of lactic acid and hydrogen ions that are associated with the burning sensation we feel in our muscles when under heavy physical stress.
-It has been shown that trained individuals will clear lactate faster than those who aren't trained and will therefore feel less pain when undergoing physical exertion.
+It has been shown that trained individuals will clear this acid faster than those who aren't trained and will therefore feel less pain when undergoing physical exertion.
 The bottom line: We want to build a cardiovascular training program that enables us to work longer and harder with less physical pain when it really counts.

-So, what are intervals?
-In their simplest form, they're short bursts of high intensity exercise separated by periods of lower intensity effort.
-Keep in mind; it's not just high intensity training.
+Keep in mind, cardio interval training does not only include high intensity training.
 Running a PR for a 5K is great, but not an interval workout.
 You need those lower intensity periods as well, not just sustained effort.
-Without the recuperation of the low periods you'll never have the ability to make the tough parts as high intensity as they need to be.
+Without the recuperation of the low periods you'll never have the ability to make the tough parts as high intensity as they need to be and...
 It's those high intensity periods that bring the results.

 As you read the workouts below, you may notice I don't talk about strict percentages like 80% maximum heart rate or at RPE (rate of perceived exertion).
-I do however list some guidelines in the summary chart to use as a guide.
-It's not that I am opposed to using heart rate or RPE as a guide; it's just that sometimes we get wrapped up at looking at our certain percentages we forget how to truly listen to our bodies and "push it."
-A quick note on RPE, I like to use the 1 to 10 scale which basically says that at a 1 effort you are lying in bed watching TV and at a level of 10 you are working so hard you're ready to hurl.
+It's not that I am opposed to using heart rate or RPE as a guide; it's just that sometimes we get wrapped up at looking at our certain percentages and we forget how to truly listen to our bodies and "push it."
+A quick note on RPE, I like to use the 1 to 10 scale which basically says that at a 1 effort you are lying in bed watching TV and at a level of 10 you are working so hard you're ready to hurl (like the effort required to advance 2 1⁄2 inch hoseline).